FlexATX

 FlexATX is a motherboard form factor derived from ATX.
 The specification was released in 1999 by Intel as an addendum to the microATX specification.
 It uses a subset of the motherboard mounting holes required for microATX and the same I/O plate system as ATX and microATX.

 FlexATX specifies that a motherboard be no larger than 9 × 7.5 in, and can have no more than three expansion slots.

-The term is used also for the form factor of a PSU that is smaller than a standard ATX PSU and is used in small cases that host a FlexATX or Mini-ITX motherboard or in thin rackmount servers such as 1U racks.
+The term is used also for the form factor of a power supply unit (PSU) that is smaller than a standard ATX PSU and is used in small cases that host a FlexATX or Mini-ITX motherboard or in thin rackmount servers such as 1U racks.